chenzimin/chenzimin.github.io/_posts/2019-3-14-Exaplaining-automatic-program-repair-using-concrete-example.md

 The first step, fault localization, localize the cause of the unacceptable behavior in the program.
 The patch generation step then will transform the program by modifying the source code at the specified position.
 And in the end, the patch validation step will validate the transformed program according to a specification.

-Now let's discuss how each step can be achieved.
-I will be using the following toy example throughout this blog to help me explain each steps:
+Until now, all descriptions of automatic program repair are too abstract.
+So let's discuss how each step can be achieved in reality.
+I will be using the following toy example throughout this blog to help me explain each step:

 A function that supposed to return the sum of two integers:
 ```python